Cheffromspace/AI-PR-Assistant/README.md

 # PR Review Webhook

-A GitHub Actions workflow that sends pull request data to a webhook for automated review and analysis.
+A GitHub Actions workflow that uses Claude AI for automated pull request reviews.

 ## What This Does

 This workflow:
 1. Runs your standard CI pipeline (tests, linting, etc.)
 2. Collects detailed information about the pull request
-3. Sends this data to a configured webhook
+3. Uses Anthropic's Claude via MCP to perform an automated review
-4. Works with any programming language or tech stack
+4. Posts review comments back to GitHub

 ## Setup Instructions